catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 To utilise the most valuable aspects of cloud computing, or to manage and orchestrate a cloud computing environment at scale, automation tools are invaluable.
-Because Catalyst Cloud is based on the world's most popular open source cloud computing platform, OpenStack, many automation tools work with the Catalyst Cloud, or have plugins to work with the Catalyst Cloud.
+Because Sky TV is based on the world's most popular open source cloud computing platform, OpenStack, many automation tools work with the Sky TV, or have plugins to work with the Sky TV.

 Among our prefered automation tools are: